Togo (film): Plot

 In 1925, a diphtheria outbreak occurs in Nome; mostly affecting children.
 Mayor George Maynard plans to have the serum flown in from Nenana, but this proves to be impossible due to the severity of the weather.
 A meeting by town officials hears that air delivery is impossible due to the weather, and concludes that only Seppala has the skill to drive the 600 mile journey in such weather to collect the antitoxin.
 Eventually, Seppala is convinced to collect the serum and race back, and decides to take Togo despite the dog's age (Togo is 12, which is old for a dog).
 Constance becomes concerned and says the journey will kill the dog, but Seppala insists on going, and tells her that without Togo leading the team, he himself would be unlikely to survive.
 Seppala and his team tread through stormy weather and take a break at an outpost where a local doctor named Atiqtalik tells him that Togo is tired.
 Seppala continues on for miles; taking a dangerous shortcut across the melting Norton Sound to save a day's sledding.
-In the meantime after he leaves, a relay effort is set up to bring the serum back, with different teams running 31 mile stretches each.
+In the meantime after he leaves, a relay effort is set up to bring the serum back, with different teams running an average of 31 mile stretches each.